linleybird/docs/tapi/default.md

 To retrieve a specific itinerary for a previously created journey, the following resource can be requested.

-**Note:** GET requests for any journey or its itineraries are only valid for up to 30 days.
+**Note:** GET requests for any journey or its itineraries are only available for up to 30 days.
 Requesting past this period will result in a **404 Not Found** [status code](https://developer.whereismytransport.com/documentation#http-status-codes).

 `GET api/journeys/{journeyId}/itineraries/{itineraryId}`